zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 Since in all instances there is a standard logging subsystem, it is always possible to have multiple backends and simultaneously output messages to them.
-An example of this is shown on :numref:`logging-multidomain-example` as a dotted UART backend on the *B_NS* domain.
+An example of this is shown in the illustration above as a dotted UART backend on the *B_NS* domain.

 Domain ID
 ---------